eclipseisoffline/customtimecycle/README.md

 Unsupported versions are still available to download, but they won't receive new features or bugfixes.

+NeoForge ports are available for Minecraft 1.21+1 and for Minecraft 1.21.9 onwards.

 ## Usage

 Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/customtimecycle).

-The Fabric API is required.
+On Fabric, the Fabric API is required.
 When installed server-side, the mod is not required on clients.
 Durations of days and nights can be configured across dimensions and are saved across server restarts / world saves.

+For clients, the time cycle of a world can be configured upon creation, by selecting the "More" tab at the top, then clicking the "Time Cycle" button.
+You can also configure default time cycle durations for all new created worlds, in the mod's global configuration screen.
+This can be accessed on Fabric using ModMenu mod, and on NeoForge using the built-in mod menu.
+Global configuration is stored in `.minecraft/config/customtimecyle.json`.

-This mod adds a simple command, `/timecycle`.
+The mod also adds a simple command, `/timecycle`, which can be used to alter the time cycle on servers and existing singleplayer worlds.
 Its usage is as follows:

 - `/timecycle status`
   - Shows a simple status message displaying which time durations are currently in use in the current dimension.